Frequently Asked Questions (FAQ)

 I missed the application deadline for a scholarship or grant - can I still apply?

-What is my Life-Time Limit?
+What is my lifetime limit?

-The CIRI Foundation (TCF) has implemented a Life-Time Award Limit Policy.
+The CIRI Foundation (TCF) has implemented a Lifetime Award Limit Policy.
 This policy will help ensure that all CIRI original enrollees and their lineal descendants have an opportunity to benefit from the support of TCF.

-The policy will be implemented as follows:
+The policy is as follows:

-Have more questions?
-Contact a TCF team member at tcf@thecirifoundation.org or by calling 907.793.3575 and one of us will help.
+Have questions?
+Contact a TCF team member at tcf@thecirifoundation.org or call (907) 793-3575.

 How does TCF internship support work?

-- However, TCF does not match interns with organizations.
+• However, TCF does not match interns with organizations.
 Students should line up an internship and then apply for support from TCF.

 What is accreditation?